 [PLOT SPOILERS CONTINUE].
 Moreover, not much of this makes sense.
 The ending that reveals that everybody from The Client (Struan Rodger) to Michael Smiley’s wife (Emma Fryer) are part of the coven is a real head-scratcher.
 (It is the sort of twist ending that became a cliche in 1970s occult movies such as Rosemary’s Baby (1968), Crowhaven Farm (1970), Race with the Devil (1975) and the recent The Wicker Man (2006) remake).
 We earlier see Emma Fryer scratching a pentacle on the back of the bathroom mirror; the family cat is found hung; and The Client sets them up to kill a list of people, which for some reason would also appear to include members of his own coven.
 You are not sure to what extent the two characters’ actions are being manipulated and if so why.
 Has Neil Maskell been pre-selected for some purpose?
 The entire film seems filled with these loose and unanswered plotting ends.
 The Librarian tells Neil Maskell he has no idea how special he is but it is never explained what this cryptic comment means or it elaborated upon any further.
 For that matter, MyAnna Buring suddenly develops well-trained and highly proficient gun skills during the climactic siege indicating that she is more than the average housewife she seems to have been all along.
 Similarly, in looking for explanations, what are we meant to make of Ben Wheatley’s claim that the film is all a metaphor for the Iraq War – that the soldiers who went into Iraq (or maybe their post-War stress) were secretly being manipulated by a coven of Satanists?

 Ben Wheatley next went onto direct the U is for Unearthed segment of The ABCs of Death (2012); Sightseers (2012), a black comedy about murderous tourists; the unfathomable non-genre historical film A Field in England (2013); the J.G.
-Ballard adaptation High-Rise (2015) about an apartment building that slowly collapses into barbarism and the non-genre Free Fire (2016) about a shootout in a warehouse.
+Ballard adaptation High-Rise (2015) about an apartment building that slowly collapses into barbarism, the non-genre Free Fire (2016) about a shootout in a warehouse, the remake of Rebecca (2020) and the Folk Horror film In the Earth (2021).
 Wheatley has also produced Aaaaaaaah!
-(2015), The Ghoul (2016) and The Greasy Strangler (2016).
+(2015), The Ghoul (2016), The Greasy Strangler (2016) and In Fabric (2018).

 (Nominee for Best Actor (Neil Maskell) at this site’s Best of 2011 Awards).